Brolæggerstræde 5: 18th century

-No. 74 was home to 10 residents in three households at the 1787 census.Jørgen Rasch, a tailor, resided in the building with his wife Maren Mads Datter.
+No. 74 was home to 10 residents in three households at the 1787 census.
+Jørgen Rasch, a tailor, resided in the building with his wife Maren Mads Datter.
 Thomas Kisbye, a clerk employed by undertaker Møller, resided in the building with two maids.
 Thomas Nielsen, a flour merchant, resided in the building with his wife Anne Lars Datter and one maid.

-The Fire of 1795 and the new buildings
+Nicolai Rindum and the new building

 The three properties were all destroyed in the Copenhagen Fire of 1795, together with most of the other buildings in the area.
 The new building at No. 113 was constructed for Rindum in 1796–1797.
 He had also pyrchased No. 74 (before or after the fire) and used it for the construction of two storage buildings.
 The present corner building was constructed by Ernst Burmeister in 1799–1800.